Oregon vs. Colorado NCAA Football Odds, Plays and Insights | October 30, 2021

 Oregon Stats and Trends

-- Oregon has two wins against the spread in seven games this year.
+- So far this season Oregon has two wins against the spread.

-- This season, the Ducks are winless against the spread when entering a game as a favorite of 24.5 points or more.
+- The Ducks have yet to cover the spread this season when favored by 24.5 points or more.

-- Oregon's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Oregon has hit the over in 42.9% of its opportunities this year (three times over seven games with a set point total).

-- Oregon is 2-5 against the spread and 6-1 overall this season when the team puts up more than 20.7 points.
+- Oregon is 2-5 against the spread and 6-1 overall this season when the team records more than 20.7 points.

-- When Oregon amasses more than 376.6 yards, the team is 2-4 against the spread and 5-1 overall.
+- Oregon is 2-4 against the spread and 5-1 overall when the team piles up more than 376.6 yards.

 - The Ducks have turned the ball over seven times this season, two more turnovers than the Buffaloes have forced (5).